 When we win it's with small things, and the triumph itself makes us small.

 What is extraordinary and eternal does not want to be bent by us.

 I mean the Angel who appeared to the wrestlers of the Old Testament: when the wrestlers' sinews grew long like metal strings he felt them under his fingers like chords of deep music Whoever was beaten by this Angel (who often simply declined to fight) went away proud and strengthened and great from that harsh hand, that kneaded him as if to change his shape.
 Winning does not tempt that man.
-This is how he grows: by being defeated, decisively, by constantly greater beings.
+This is how he grows: by being defeated, decisively, by constantly greater beings. .....

-Kaihogyo monks run 18 miles/day for 100 straight days, for 7 years, and if they fail after year 1, must commit suicide one man completed it twice, once at age 47 and once at 60

-Cal Newport [link] Fix your ideal schedule, then work backwards to make everything fit - ruthlessly culling obligations, turning people down, becoming hard to reach, and shedding marginally useful tasks along the way.
+Kaihogyo monks run 18 miles/day for 100 straight days, for 7 years, and if they fail after year 1, must commit suicide Cal Newport [link] Fix your ideal schedule, then work backwards to make everything fit - ruthlessly culling obligations, turning people down, becoming hard to reach, and shedding marginally useful tasks along the way.
 If we instead identify only the most important tasks, he said, and tackle them under severe constraints, we'd be surprised by how little time we actually require.
 His fixed-schedule approach to life comes from his simple conviction "to produce a lasting and distinctive body of work," and his "willingness...to focus on what not to do as much as what to do" has made that possible.

-DeAngelo's 77 laws - 8.
+If you want to build a ship, don't drum up the men to gather wood, divide the work and give orders.
+Instead, teach them to yearn for the vast and endless sea. - Antoine de Saint-Exupéry DeAngelo's 77 laws - 8.
 Failure is a made up thing, don't apply meaning to failure - 10.
 Evolve constantly and consciously - 20.
 Everyday find your center - 24.
-Never whine or complain - 29.
-Maintain your composure - 36.
+Never whine or complain - 36.
 Become unbelievably honest and direct when you need to - 52.
 Eliminate nervous tics and unconscious behaviours - 54.
-Setup your life so you are constantly meeting interesting, attractive, available women automatically - 65.
-Look past the content to see the true meaning of what's going on
+Setup your life so you are constantly meeting interesting, attractive, available women automatically 65.
+Look past the content to see the true meaning of what's going on .....